omarmiatello/telegram-api-generator/README.md

     pinChatMessage(chat_id: IntegerOrString, message_id: Integer, disable_notification: Boolean)

 <p>Use this method to add a message to the list of pinned messages in a chat.
-If the chat is not a private chat, the bot must be an administrator in the chat for this to work and must have the 'can_pin_messages' admin right in a supergroup or 'can_edit_messages' admin right in a channel.
+If the chat is not a private chat, the bot must be an administrator in the chat for this to work and must have the 'can_pin_messages' administrator right in a supergroup or 'can_edit_messages' administrator right in a channel.
 Returns <em>True</em> on success.</p>

 | name | type | required | description |
 |---|---|---|---|